Website Accessibility Statement

 11250 N. 56th Street, Temple Terrace, FL 33617

-Within 15 calendar days after receipt of the complaint, Laurie Hayes, ADA Coordinator, or her designee, will meet with the complainant to discuss the complaint and the possible resolutions.
-Within 30 calendar days of the meeting, Laurie Hayes, ADA Coordinator, or her designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille, or audiotape.
+Within 15 calendar days after receipt of the complaint, the ADA Coordinator, or designee, will meet with the complainant to discuss the complaint and the possible resolutions.
+Within 30 calendar days of the meeting, the ADA Coordinator, or designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille, or audiotape.
 The response will explain the position of the City of Temple Terrace and offer options for substantive resolution of the complaint.

 If the response from the ADA Coordinator or her designee does not satisfactorily resolve the issue, the complainant or designee may submit a written appeal to the City Manager within 15 calendar days.